 In the post Alhambra ticket prices I tell you everything you need to know about this topic and about other issues such as how to book tickets in advance or what you can see for free in the Nasrid fortress.
-Don't miss it!
+Do not miss it!

-Why go on a guided tour instead of visiting the Alhambra on your own?
+Why take a guided tour instead of visiting the Alhambra on your own?

 Buying tickets and visiting the Alhambra without an expert guide is not the option I recommend.
 There is no doubt that if you explore the Alhambra on your own you will see a beautiful monument but the experience may not be enough.

 It is a very large monumental complex divided into several parts, where if you are not familiar with its history and architecture you could miss many details and curiosities about the different spaces that compose it if it is the first time you visit it.
-In short, you will not have the global vision of the Nasrid fortress provided by a professional guide.
+In short, you will not have the global vision of the Nasrid fortress that a professional guide provides.

 How long does it take to visit the Alhambra?

-The average estimated time of a visit is 3 hours with a 30 minute wait in the entrance queue.
-However, it is difficult to determine how long it takes to see the Alhambra in Granada, as the visit to a monument of this size, historical importance and artistic beauty will depend on the fascination it arouses in you.
+The average estimated time for a visit is 3 hours with a 30 minute wait in the entrance queue.
+However, it is difficult to determine how long it takes to see the Alhambra in Granada, because the visit to a monument of this size, historical importance and artistic beauty will depend on the fascination that awakens you.

-If you just want to see the Alhambra from above in order to add it to your list of traveler landmarks, perhaps this time will be enough to get an idea of what the palace complex is like, or even less.
-However, if you are passionate about history and art, you will not want to spend less than 4 to 6 hours inside the Alhambra in order to explore it inch by inch in detail.
+If you just want to see the Alhambra above in order to add it to your list of traveling landmarks, perhaps this time is enough to get an idea of what the palace complex is like or even less.
+However, if you are passionate about history and art you will not want to spend less than 4 or 6 hours inside the Alhambra to explore it inch by inch in detail.

 How far in advance should I book the visit?

-The Alhambra is the most visited monument in Spain and the eighth wonder of the world, so there is a great demand to visit it both nationally and internationally.
+The Alhambra is the most visited monument in Spain and the eighth wonder of the world, so there is a great demand to know it both nationally and internationally.

-For security and conservation reasons the capacity is limited, so I advise you to book your guided tour of the Alhambra in Granada as far in advance as possible.
+For security and conservation reasons the capacity is limited, so I advise you to make the reservation of your guided tour of the Alhambra in Granada as far in advance as possible.

 If your trip coincides with long weekends, weekends or holidays, do it at least one or two months before the visit.

-Do children have to pay to enter the Alhambra?
+Do children have to pay to access the Alhambra?

-Indeed, the visit to the Alhambra is paid and it is mandatory that children have their ticket to access this monumental complex.
+Indeed, the visit to the Alhambra is paid and it is compulsory for children to have a ticket to access this monumental complex.
 However, the kids can get them at a lower price than adults, something that allows families to save a little on vacation which always comes in handy.

-If your dream is to visit the Alhambra and you would like to visit it with your family for less money or for free, in the post How to get free or discounted tickets for the Alhambra I tell you how you can do it.
+If your dream is to visit the Alhambra and you would like to visit it as a family for less money or for free, in the post How to get free or discounted tickets to the Alhambra I tell you how you can do it.